-M100 I2 System waits for input line 2 to reach the normal state, displays standard message if timeout is reached M101 I7 "Low air pressure" System waits for input line 7 to become tripped, displays customized message if timeout is
+M100 I2 System waits for input line 2 to reach the normal state, displays standard message if timeout is reached M101 I7 "Low air pressure" System waits for input line 7 to become tripped, displays customized message if timeout is reached

-You must define the specified input line as "Control" in the Switch Function pull-down menu, in the Input Lines panel of the Configuration dialog box (see "Input Line Settings" in the Initial Setup section for more details).
+You must define the specified input line as "Control" in the Switch Function pull-down menu, on the Input Lines panel of the Configuration dialog box (see "Input Line Settings" in the Initial Setup section for more details).

 FlashCut uses debounce for these commands.
 For a switch to successfully reach a desired state, it must hold that state continuously for the debounce duration.
-You can set the M100/M101 Debounce time in the G-Code panel of the Configuration dialog box.
+M100 and M101 use the Debounce when Idle time on the Input Lines panel of the Configuration dialog box.

 The M100 and M101 commands time out once the maximum allowable time has passed and the input line has not reached the desired state.
 When the commands time out, FlashCut halts processing of the G-Code program and displays a message to the operator.
-You can set the M100/M101 Timeout duration in the G-Code panel of the Configuration dialog box.
+You can set the M100/M101 Timeout duration on the G-Code panel of the Configuration dialog box.